 Skip the long traffic queues weaving their way out of Auckland and head to Auckland’s North Shore.

-What’s new?
-Check out Takapuna’s town centre, catch a ride to ferry wharf at Northcote Point, skatepark in Glenfield, destination playground on Devonport’s waterfront and impressive bush track upgrades in the Birkenhead area, to name a few.
+Check out Takapuna’s town centre, catch a ride to ferry wharf at Northcote Point, bring a board to the skatepark in Glenfield, take the kids to a destination playground in Takapuna and traverse impressive bush track upgrades in the Birkenhead area, to name a few.

 Add in some of the best swimming beaches in the region and you've got yourself a pretty sweet summer staycation sorted.